Street Design Guideline adopted

 - Woy Woy Library on Tuesday 4 April between 11.30 and 1.30pm

-You could make a submission on the draft Central Coast Street Design Manual and accompanying documents via:
+You could make a submission on the draft Central Coast Street Design Guideline and accompanying documents via:

 - the online submission form (now closed)